Danie1/threads-api/README.md

 # Threads API - Python

 Threads API is an unofficial Python client for Meta's Threads API.
-It allows you to interact with the API to login, post, retrieve user profile information, user IDs and user profile threads.
+It allows you to interact with the API to login, read and publish posts, view who liked a post, retrieve user profile information, follow/unfollow and much more.

+It is built using `aiohttp` to ease asynchronous execution of the API, for ⚡ super-fast ⚡ results.

 Table of content: